suesakol/starter-hugo-academic/content/courses/2-2021-LG376/_index.md

 De Houwer, A. (2020).
 Early bilingualism.
 In C.A.
 Chapelle (Ed.) *The concise encyclopedia of applied linguistics* (pp. 405--413).
 Wiley Blackwell.

+Ioup, G., Boustagoui, E., Tigi, M., & Moselle, M. (1994).
+Reexamining the critical period hypothesis: A case of successful adult SLA in a naturalistic environment. *Studies in Second Language Acquisition*, *16*, 73--98.

 &nbsp;